shaktipriya13/Google-Girl-Hackathon-Ideathon-Round-2025/README.md

 ---

-This README provides a comprehensive overview of our project, explaining the problem, solution, key features, technologies, deployment roadmap, and future work.
-It’s designed to be a killer read for developers and stakeholders alike.
+This README provides a comprehensive overview of my project, explaining the problem, solution, key features, technologies, deployment roadmap, and future work.